 Canada Revenue Agency (CRA) Resources

 It is very important to keep records showing the ACB of any investments or property which could result in a capital gain or loss on disposition or deemed disposition.
-This would include not only capital property such as investments or real estate, but also listed personal property such as jewellery, rare books, works of art, and stamp or coin collections.
+This would include not only capital property such as investments or real estate, but also listed personal property such as jewellery, rare books, works of art, and stamp or coin collections, and even personal use property such as a principal residence or cottage.

 If investments are in a registered account such as a TFSA, RRIF, RRSP, etc., there is no need to track the ACB.